emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 The alternative hypothesis can be either ‘two-sided’, ‘less’ or ‘greater’.

 Let $$\alpha$$ be the level of significance.
-If $$p-value < \alpha$$, then it is very probable that the two distributions are different, reject the null hypothesis.
+If $$p-value < \alpha$$, then it is very probable that the two distributions are different and reject the null hypothesis.

 We use the following Python code to run the K-S test where distribution_data is the dist